-This amazing event, which features free admission and takes place in one of the most beautiful areas in Toronto – the Harbourfront Centre, brings huge crowds from across the province and country each year!
-It is North America’s largest annual vegetarian festival.
+Every year, for over 3 decades the beginning of September in Toronto in Canada is marked by the Veg Food Festival.
+In 2009, the 25th Annual Toronto Veg Food Festival took place from September 11 to the 13.
+This amazing event features free admission and takes place in one of the most beautiful areas in Toronto – the Harbourfront Centre.
+It brings huge crowds from across the province and country each year!
+It is North America’s largest annual plant-based festival.

-The Toronto Vegetarian Food Fair is presented each year by the Toronto Vegetarian Association.
-This is an amazing and highly proactive association, which I am proud to say I had a chance to volunteer for once and intend to do so again.
-They are extremely supportive, as they inspire people to choose a healthier, greener and more peaceful way of life.
+The Toronto Veg Food Festival is presented each year by the Toronto Vegetarian Association.
+This is a highly proactive association, which I am proud to say I had a chance to volunteer for before.
+They are extremely supportive to inspire people to choose a healthier, greener, and more peaceful way of life.

-The food fair kicked off on Friday September 11th at 4pm, with opening ceremonies at 6pm.
-This evening had a special treat with talks from professional triathelete and vegan champion – Brendan Brazier and fitness expert Aaron Richards.
+The Veg Food Festival kicked off on Friday, September 11th at 4 pm, with opening ceremonies at 6 pm.
+This evening had a special treat with talks from professional triathlete and vegan champion – Brendan Brazier and fitness expert Aaron Richards.

 Saturday’s features included presentations from humorist, Ben Shaberman; author of Compassionate Cooking, Colleen Patrick-Goudreau; registered dietitian and vegan nutrition expert, Brenda Davis; Brendan Brazier again, and a few others.

-Another really awesome point of the festival was how well it catered to vegetarians, vegans, raw foodists and even people who seek gluten-free options.
-And while there was of course some “processed” veggie food showcased, generally speaking the products and the quality of exhibitors were exceptional I found.
-The focus wasn’t solely on “vegetarian”, but on “natural” as well.
+Another really awesome point of the festival was how well it catered to vegetarians, vegans, raw foodists, and even people who seek gluten-free options.
+And while there was of course some “processed” veggie food showcased, generally speaking, the products and the quality of exhibitors were exceptional I found.
+The focus wasn’t just on plant foods, but also on natural and organic plant foods.

 To finish off I want to share with you 2 fascinating things:

-First off, I was shocked, and I mean shocked – well perhaps more pleasantly surprised, how a vegetarian, vegan and raw way of life can include every delicacy you can imagine.
-I lead a rather simple and natural kitchen, and never looked for plant-based substitutions of animal based products, but boy are they there to suit everyone’s needs and tastes.
-There were vegan “meats”, vegan desserts like you wouldn’t believe, out of this world raw food options and more.
+First off, I was pleasantly surprised by how a plant-based way of eating can include every delicacy you can imagine.
+I lead a rather simple and natural kitchen, and never looked for plant-based substitutions of animal-based products, but boy are they there to suit everyone’s needs and tastes.
+There were vegan “meats”, vegan desserts like you wouldn’t believe, out of this world raw food options, and more.
 So much so, that if I was just an average person walking by (and didn’t read any signs), I would really think this is just another food fair.
 What I am trying to say, is that if anyone was there to “experiment” with this way of life, it definitely proved that you will be missing nothing!
-In fact your diet and way of life will be enhanced in the most diverse and delicious of ways!
+In fact, your diet and way of life will be enhanced in the most diverse and delicious ways!